 - that it should not be pretended that risk assessment is easy (that’s one reason why you need in-house experts)

 - that there is a fundamental difference between managing risk in factories and the natural environment, the latter being undertaken in order to realise benefits** and which implies the need to trade-off risk of injury against gains in things like health, enjoyment etc.

 - in seeking support or advice via external agencies it is important to ensure that they have the relevant insight into your sector

 David Ball is professor of Risk Management & Director of the Centre for Risk Management at Middlesex University and has some 30 years experience in the fields of risk and public safety.
-Laurence Ball-King has a degree in economics and politics and a masters in risk management and is currently working on financial risk but with strong interest in safety and health in public settings.
+Laurence Ball has a degree in economics and politics and a masters in risk management and is currently working on financial risk but with strong interest in safety and health in public settings.
 We’d recommend their recent book, Public Safety & Risk Assessment, Improving Decision Making as an excellent read for activities providers.